• About Texas Travel Talk

 Photo Credit: Melody P.

-Where To Eat In Dallas and Fort Worth
+Where To Eat In Dallas/Fort Worth

-Shopping In Dallas And Fort Worth
+Shopping In Dallas/Fort Worth

 Dallas shopping centers include North Park Center, Galleria Dallas, Southwest Center Mall, and Uptown Plaza Dallas.

-Transportation In Dallas And Fort Worth
+Transportation In Dallas/Fort Worth

 Fort Worth transportation options include The Dash (Downtown to Museum District Bus), Molly the Trolley (Downtown Bus), TexRail, and Amtrak (Fort Worth Central Station and Fort Worth T&P Station).